ImageMagick/Usage-Markdown/compose/index.md

 >
 > If anyone has some definitive reference, please let me know.

-For example here is the '`Soft_Light`' texture mapping.
+For example, here is the '`Soft_Light`' texture mapping.

 ~~~
 convert rose:   \( granite: -blur 0x.5 -normalize \) \